-Empirical Psychological studies of children behavior, cited in Kohn (1992) found that children learn better when they are exposed to cooperative environments (65% of the cases) with respect to competitive environments (7%).
+Empirical Psychological studies of children behavior, cited in Kohn (1992)viii found that children learn better when they are exposed to cooperative environments (65% of the cases) with respect to competitive environments (7%).
 Other studies also cited in Kohn (1992) test for creativity of children and find that those children who were competing for prizes produced less creative collages than those who were not competing for prizes.

-More closely related to Economics, Brandts et.al (2005) use laboratory experiments in which participants play a repeated social dilemma game (played by a fix group of subjects1 with fixed roles) to study the effects of competition on efficiency and material wellbeing, subjective wellbeing and individual's disposition towards others2.
+More closely related to Economics, Brandts et.al $(2005)^{ix}$ use laboratory experiments in which participants play a repeated social dilemma game (played by a fix group of subjectsx with fixed roles) to study the effects of competition on efficiency and material wellbeing, subjective wellbeing and individual's disposition towards others, Liebrand (1984)xixii.

 Subjective wellbeing and disposition towards others are obtained by surveying the participant's emotions before and after the experiments.
-The authors consider specifically the fact that preferences and tastes are no independent of the institutional environment and that economic interactions are contractually incomplete.
-In an environment with incomplete contracts, they find that the competitive scenario neither leads to an increase in efficiency not it leads to material gains to the short side of the transaction relative to the noncompetitive scenario.
+Brandts et.al.
+(2005) consider specifically the fact that preferences and tastes are no independent of the institutional environment and that economic interactions are contractually incomplete.
+In an environment with incomplete contracts, they find that the competitive scenario neither leads to an increase in efficiency not it leads to material gains to the short side of the transaction relative to the non-competitive scenario.
 Further, competition harms the subjective wellbeing of the long side.
 Only the subjective wellbeing of the short side to the transaction is improved.
 The short side to the transaction is significantly happier than the other two competing parties on the long side and is also happier than any of the two parties in the non-competitive game.
 Moreover, competition appears to adversely affect disposition towards those on the long side of the transaction.